As a Christian Blogger, and as a Blogger in general, we can easily get discouraged.

 Your emotions get caught up as a writer, you pour your heart into the words that you write and into the foundation of the post so that you can make a connection with your readers and they can make a connection with you.

 This is all part of blogging and writing.
-You are putting your all into what most people may see as a hobby but you see as a ministry, or hopefully one day to be a full time job, or as a therapeutic relationship between you and your readers.
+You are putting your all into what most people may see as a hobby.
+But you see as a ministry, a full time job, or as a therapeutic relationship between you and readers.

 But sometimes, a spike of discouragement comes about.
 It’s not just one or two bloggers at a time feeling this, its many.
 Many feel the hit of discouragement and it is known to come and go frequently within the blogging atmosphere.